Part 1. Confidentiality, privacy and police matters

 When allegations are made by a child, the post should also ensure the child's welfare and health are handled appropriately and sensitively.
 This might involve contacting parents, adult guardians, local welfare agencies, non-governmetal organisations and health professionals, in line with the principle of ‘the best interests of the child’ contained in the United Nations Convention on the Rights of the Child.
 Officers should also consult Chapter 4.22 (Welfare-Forced Marriage) and Chapter 11.5 Managing Allegations of Child Abuse.

-3.6 Special considerations regarding female genital mutilation
+3.6 Additional information about female genital mutilation

 FGM is criminalised in Australia by State and Territory laws.
 These offences operate extraterritorially to protect Australians from being subjected to FGM outside the relevant jurisdiction, including overseas.